Ryan-Oblivion/R_shiny_app_rna-seq/README.md

  https://barrns-genome.shinyapps.io/my_first_r_app/

 ##### If you are not familiar with rstudio and want a quick understanding of how the app works, please try it out using the link above.
-This will take you to posit which hosts rshiny apps users create.
+This will take you to shinyapps.io which hosts rshiny apps users create.

 install.packages("rsconnect")
 library(rsconnect)